 How much money do you need to start investing?

-Some online brokers offer the ability to invest in fractional shares, which lets you buy a portion of a share rather than the whole thing.
+A positive of investing in the stock market is that you don’t need a large sum of money to begin investing.
+Some online brokers offer the ability to invest in fractional shares, which lets you buy a portion of a share rather than a whole unit.
 Fractional shares make it easier for investors with limited funds to participate in the stock market.

 While you can start with a small amount, it’s important to keep in mind that investing is a long-term commitment.
 Ideally, you should aim to invest regularly and consistently over time.